 It is an easy trek back to Jomsom with the backdrop of the Annapurna range.
 O/N stay at the lodge.

 12. Day Twelve – Flight to Pokhara (900m)

-We get to Pokhara by flight and spend the rest of day sightseeing the different places of interest of the lake side city.
-O/N stay at lodge.
+We get to Pokhara by flight and spend the rest of the day sightseeing the different places of interest in the lakeside city.
+O/N stay at the lodge.

 13. Day Thirteen – Flight to Kathmandu (1400m)

 We get to Kathmandu by flight and spend the rest of the day either sightseeing and buying souvenirs or resting as pleased.

 The trip concludes – our airport representative will drop you to Kathmandu’s Tribhuwan International Airport for your flight departure from Nepal.